TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Registry of backend routes.
 Extensions that add backend modules must register their routes here to be correctly linkable in the backend.
 The file must return an array with routing details.
-See Core extensions like :php:`backend` for examples.
+See `Core`:pn: extensions like :php:`backend` for examples.